 Does WordPress mean HTML is going away?

-No, HTML websites are still plentiful.
+No, HTML websites are still plentiful, and some elements of WordPress still use HTML.
 With around 1.7 billion websites in the world, HTML is still used by 93% of all websites as the main markup language.
 Websites would not be around today without HTML or CSS code.